Flank/flank-dashboard/metrics/cli/docs/features/supported_storage_version/01_supported_storage_version.md

 Let's consider the code snippets proving that this feature is possible to implement:

-To read the data from the file, we are going to use the [File](https://api.dart.dev/stable/2.13.1/dart-io/File-class.html) class, providing an ability to get the file content using the following code:
+To read the data from the file, we are going to use the [File](https://api.dart.dev/stable/dart-io/File-class.html) class, providing an ability to get the file content using the following code:

 ```dart
 final supportedStorageVersion = File('metrics/STORAGE_VERSION').readAsStringSync();
 ```

-Once we are able to get the storage version from the file, let's confirm that we can set this version to the `Metrics Web` application environment.
+Once we are able to get the storage version from the file, let's clarify that we can set this version to the `Metrics Web` application environment.
 Consider the following command that explains the way of adding any environment variables to the `Flutter` application environment during the building process:

 ```bash
 flutter build web --release --dart-define=SUPPORTED_STORAGE_VERSION=$SUPPORTED_VERSION